-The stagnation overpressure, ps, at the edges of the front face drops from the peak value, pso + Cdqo, to zero in time tof, whichever is calculated as, tof = 2iso/pso, where pso and iso shall be obtained using Fig. 7 and Fig. 8 for spherical and hemispherical detonations, respectively.
+The stagnation overpressure, ps, at the edges of the front face drops from the peak value, pso + Cdqo, to zero in time tof, whichever, is calculated as, tof = 2iso/pso, where pso and iso shall be obtained using Fig. 7 and Fig. 8 for spherical and hemispherical detonations, respectively.
 The drag coefficient, Cd, shall be taken as 1.0.
 The peak dynamic pressure, qo, shall be determined from Fig. 9.